jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Schedule
 - Today bugs:
-    - How to keep syncronize from interrupting an animation while it's running
-    - Was able to cast beyond cast range
     - Trap Killed enemy but he didn't animate dead
     - Freeze icon and poison doesn't go away on dead unit
     - Freeze icon doesn't go away when freeze expires